Westie undergoes emergency surgery after brutal dog attack

 A West Highland white terrier has undergone emergency surgery after being "brutally attacked" by three Rottweilers while out for a walk at a beauty spot.

-Eighteen-month-old Buddy was under anaesthetic for an hour-and-a-half during the treatment provided by vet charity PDSA following the attack at Upton Heath Nature Reserve in Dorset on June 6.
+Buddy, who is 18-months-old was under anaesthetic for an hour-and-a-half during the treatment provided by vet charity PDSA following the attack in Dorset on June 6.

 He suffered serious injuries including a broken leg, a deep gash on his abdomen and puncture wounds all over the body.